Porges/ways-to-play/src/articles/cards/japan/hanafuda/new-manufacturers/index.md

 ## [Junior](https://www.junior.cards/)

 Junior have produced a ground-up redesign of Hanafuda into a poker format deck, printed by <abbr title="the United States Playing Card Company">USPCC</abbr>.
 The first edition is called the <strong>Phoenix</strong> deck (2019).
 Each different type of <span class="noun" lang="ja-Latn">Hanafuda</span> card has a different background, and all are identified by suit marker indices, which helps to clarify the cards for new players.

 {% image
-  src='Junior_Brights.jpg'
+  src='louie_brights.jpg'
+  size="wide"
+  noborder=true
   alt="" %}
 The 5 Bright cards of the Junior Phoenix <span class="noun" lang="ja-Latn">Hanafuda</span> deck.
 {% imageEnd %}